asy0314/Financial-Loan-Default-Prediction/README.md

 # Financial-Loan-Default-Prediction
-Binary classification using Logistic (Lasso) Regression, MLP, RNN
+Binary classification using Logistic (Lasso) Regression, MLP, RNN to classify whether an applicant will be default or not

 # Models
 Logistic_Regression_L2_ALL: Logistic regression with all features; base line to compare to other models